Despard Plot: The plot

 Despard had been arrested by the Bow Street Runners on 16 November 1802 while attending a meeting of 40 working men at the Oakley Arms tavern: eight carpenters, five labourers, two shoemakers, two hatters, a stonemason, a clockmaker, a plasterer (formerly a sailor), and a wood cutter had been among the arrested.
-Many had been soldiers, including Despard, and several were Irishmen who had served on the King's ships.
-Furthermore, several of those arrested had been Irish labourers "united in Ireland", a contemporary code-phrase which implied that the mass killings and terror inflicted by the British following the Irish Rebellion of 1798 had not extinguished the Irish enthusiasm for independence.
-The tavern was immediately down the road from the Albion Mills, the first London steam-powered mill which had been burned in 1791, part of the direct, anonymous resistance to the industrial revolution; the neighbourhood was a hotbed of continued resistance to exploitation both parliamentary and economic.
+Many had been soldiers, including Despard, and several were Irishmen who had served in the Royal Navy.
+Furthermore, several of those arrested were Irish labourers who "had been united in Ireland", a phrase which historian Peter Linebaugh used to claim that "the mass terror of killing, torture, and deportation following the Irish Rebellion of 1798 had not extinguished the oath of the United Irish or the brotherhood of affection and communion of rights it expressed".
+The tavern was immediately down the road from the Albion Mills, the first London steam-powered mill which had been burned in 1791, part of the direct, anonymous resistance to the Industrial Revolution; the neighbourhood was a hotbed of continued resistance to exploitation both parliamentary and economic.
 An area where the government stood was referred to as "Man Eaters," and Parliament as the "Den of Thieves."

 Although the plot was highly publicised, details of the trial have never been released.
 In 1794 the British government failed to prove that the London Corresponding Society (of which Despard was a member) was treasonous.
 Because of this, many of the details focused on the attempted assassination of Despard's plot, as this is what prosecutors focused on.
 Informers claimed that John Wood offered to post himself sentry with a cannon to fire at the King's carriage as it was going to what was then called Buckingham House.
 It is unlikely that Despard favoured this plan, as it was viewed as very dangerous and still hoped that men in high places, such as the politician Francis Burdett, would agree to non-regicidal changes in government.
 Though that may be true, evidence produced at the trial suggests that Despard did indeed consider regicide.